espressif/esp-rainmaker-admin-cli/README.md

 **Adding Custom Data**

 There could often be a requirement to add some custom data to the nvs binaries generated.
 Such custom data can be added using the formats specified by the ESP IDF [Manufacturing Utility](https://github.com/espressif/esp-idf/tree/master/tools/mass_mfg).
 The [config file](https://github.com/espressif/esp-idf/tree/master/tools/mass_mfg#csv-configuration-file) and [values file](https://github.com/espressif/esp-idf/tree/master/tools/mass_mfg#master-value-csv-file) can be given as input by setting the `ADDITIONAL_CONFIG` and `ADDITIONAL_VALUES` fields in [config/binary_config.ini](config/binary_config.ini).
 Please check out samples for such files at [samples/extra_config.csv](samples/extra_config.csv) and [samples/extra_values.csv](samples/extra_values.csv)

+> **Note:**
+> - When a valid values CSV file is specified in the `ADDITIONAL_VALUES` field, the `--count` argument is ignored, and the number of Node Ids for generating certificates is determined by the number of rows (excluding the header) in the provided CSV file.
+> - If a `node_ids.csv` file is provided via the `--input_file` argument, the row count from the `ADDITIONAL_VALUES` CSV file is ignored, and the node count is determined by the `node_ids.csv` file instead.
+> - The precedence for determining the node count for device certificate generation is as follows:
+>   1. `node_ids.csv` file passed via `--input_file`
+>   2. Values CSV file specified in the `ADDITIONAL_VALUES` field
+>   3. The `--count` argument (used only if neither of the above is provided).

 #### Register Device Certificates